x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

    - `CsvSummaryFile` is the file path to where you want your log file of synchronization operations and errors located.
 The log will be in .csv format.

 >[!NOTE]
-> Use [Sync MEPF Script troubleshooting](https://aka.ms/SyncMEPF) in case you see any errors during execution of `Sync-ModernMailPublicFolders.ps1` script
+> Use [Sync MEPF Script troubleshooting](https://aka.ms/SyncMEPF) in case you see any errors during execution of the `Sync-ModernMailPublicFolders.ps1` script.

 2. In Exchange Online PowerShell, pass the credential of a user who has administrator permissions in the Exchange 2013, Exchange 2016, or Exchange 2019 on-premises environment into the variable `$Source_Credential`.
 The migration request that you run in Exchange Online will use this credential to gain access to your on-premises Exchange servers to copy the public folder content over to Exchange Online.